Best Pool Tables for Small Spaces: Real Options for Tight Rooms (2026)

 Standard cues are 58 inches.
 In tight spaces, you might see 48-inch cues mentioned as a solution.

-That said, if your room is legitimately tiny and you’ve decided on a 6-foot table anyway, keeping a 48-inch cue around for the tightest shots is pragmatic.
+Still, if your room is legitimately tiny and you’ve decided on a 6-foot table anyway, keeping a 48-inch cue around for the tightest shots is pragmatic.
 Just don’t expect it to play great.

 What You Sacrifice in Small Spaces (And How to Accept It)